-Commant Date Peceived Format Format the MBTA Draw One project, it appears that the planning team intends to ignore their contractual obligation to build the pedestrian connection, fail their duty to the people of copose unreasonable alternatives, all while hoping to avoid responsibility by feigning impotence while ignoring their obligations.
-The decision to exclude the contractually required a connection is dishonest and offensive.
-Despite the numerous pedestrian paths throughout the urban center on both sides of the Charles, there are no viable alternatives for is to cross the river.
+Comment Commenter Date Received Format Regarding the MBTA Draw One project, it appears that the planning team intends to ignore their contractual obligation to build the pedestrian connection, fail their duty to the people of Boston, propose unreasonable alternatives, all while hoping to avoid responsibility by feigning impotence while ignoring their obligations.
+The decision to exclude the contractually required pedestrian connection is dishonest and offensive.
+Despite the numerous pedestrian paths throughout the urban center on both sides of the Charles, there are no viable alternatives for pedestrians to cross the river.
 No matter how long it has been since the initial agreement, your team has a contractual obligation to include the pedestrian path.
-A pedestrian path on a ie is a viable option: they've existed for centuries and the MBTA's decision to ignore that fact is an insult to the people of Boston.
-Postponing the pedestrian connection can only be effective if the intent is to postpone it indefinitely, which would fail to meet the MBTA's contractual obligation to implement the connection.
-That no alternatives have been implies that the team knows this, because the cost of any proposed alternative would be astronomical.
-6-Jan-25 Email I am writing to urge you to include a safe, accessible pedestrian and bicycle path in the North Station Draw One project.
-This path is a vital, long-promised mitigation for the Big Dig, and will Pavia P. Please don't miss this opportunity to create a complete, off-street crossing that benefits Pavia P. Pavi Pavla Pachova 6-Jan-25 Email Sig Dig, and will s re sustainable.
-Drew Graham 6-Jan-25 Email In amy for the Charles New Crossing portion of the Central Arteny Tunnel Project.
-This sequement the season with the regard managed predestrates or 2001 for valkwaps will be provided on either side of the north half of the NeWTS at This acceptance to the resisting walkwap to the connect to the resisting walkwap to the connect to the reside walkwaps on either bank.
-The bridge walkwaps will be appropriately lighted and signed, since passage walkwaps on the bascule is in an open position."
-(It is worth explication that this requirement has existed for over 30 years, and the challenges which are being now if the most patient."
-(It is worth explication will only a property of the passage will be appropriately lighted and signed, since passage will be interpreted at times when the bascule is in an open position."
-(It is worth explication that this requirement has existed for over 30 years, and the challenges which are being now in the most page of the most half of the Will of the Village on Measures Status and Statedie "updates to the warm folge authority for public engagement on the decision, and entirely behind closed doors, that being the predestrian bridge and washes that these seems to state that this requirement was then realfirmed in the 1995 New Challes New fasain master plan "1017-update/download it stated that this requirement was included in the population of the season will be decision will be decision and entirely behind closed doors, this multiple deciside long-gastraliding and incomplete legal requirement vas acropped from the planning.
-The public response has been one-whelming year to the legal mandate.
-It is confusing and that there seems to be a denial that this vas ever included in the population was consistent to the season so the season so that is requirement to the advantage of multiple benefation and for populatively for public comments in the interest of cost where a new bridge believe to famility to be unique to the season so the public response has been one-wheleming the population to taking Cole Rainey-Slavíck 6-Jan-25 Email
+A pedestrian path on a drawbridge is a viable option: they've existed for centuries and the MBTA's decision to ignore that fact is an insult to the people of Boston.
+Postponing the pedestrian connection can only be more cost effective if the intent is to postpone it indefinitely, which would fail to meet the MBTA's contractual obligation to implement the connection.
+That no alternatives have been proposed implies that the team knows this, because the cost of any proposed alternative would be astronomical.
+Anna Kelley 6-Jan-25 Email I am writing to urge you to include a safe, accessible pedestrian and bicycle path in the North Station Draw One project.
+This path is a vital, long-promised mitigation for the Big Dig, and will improve safety, accessibility, and connections for residents, commuters, and visitors.
+Please don't miss this opportunity to create a complete, off-street crossing that benefits everyone-transit users, as well as those who connect to transit by foot or bike.
+Thank you for your leadership and for making transportation in Massachusetts safer and more sustainable.
+Pavla Pachova 6-Jan-25 Email I am writing to urge you to include a safe, accessible pedestrian and bicycle path in the North Station Draw One project.
+This path is a vital, long-promised mitigation for the Big Dig, and will improve safety, accessibility, and connections for residents, commuters, and visitors.
+Please don't miss this opportunity to create a complete, off-street crossing that benefits everyone-transit users, as well as those who connect to transit by foot or bike.
+Thank you for your leadership and for making transportation in Massachusetts safer and more sustainable.
+Drew Graham 6-Jan-25 Email Tam writing to insist mat the legality mandated pedestrian crossing be included in this project.
+This project, this prequirement goes dack to 1995 Final supplementar introduced project.
+This project is the project in the plant of the plant of the plant of the plant of the project in the plant of the pla Cole Rainey-Slavick 6-Jan-25 Email